brudnak/hosted-tenant-rancher/README.md

 # Hosted / Tenant Rancher

-## Temporary Note

-This repository is currently working as an MVP to create a hosted/tenant Rancher fully setup and outputs the URLs for the host and tenant.

-It includes a temporary workaround using https://github.com/go-rod/rod because two issues were discovered with Rancher's API / Rancher's Terraform provider while setting this up.

-- `github.com/rancher/rancher/issues/39779`
-- `github.com/rancher/terraform-provider-rancher2/issues/1042`

 ## Setup

 There should be a file named `config.yml` that sits at the top level of this repository sitting next to the `README.md`.
 It should match the following, replaced with your values.